 Avoid Overdraft and Late Fees

 You can request low account balance alerts.
 These alerts are a free way to avoid overdraft fees.
-Bill payment reminders is another way Truebill can help you avoid late fees.
+Bill payment reminders are another way Rocket Money can help you avoid late fees.

-If you overdraft, Truebill requests a refund for premium members.
-Truebill also offers bill pay in the premium plan so you can automate your monthly payments and no longer forget bill due dates or face late fees.
+If you overdraft, Rocket Money requests a refund for premium members.
+A paid membership also offers bill pay so you can automate your monthly payments and no longer forget bill due dates or face late fees.

-The free version of Truebill only gives you instructions to cancel your subscription.
+The free version of Rocket Money only gives you instructions to cancel your subscription.
 The instructions can tell you how to cancel by phone or email.
 You will need to contact the company to cancel your subscription.
 You put in more effort yet can save time.

-But if you are a premium member, Truebill will cancel your subscriptions on your behalf.
+But if you are a premium member, Rocket Money will cancel your subscriptions on your behalf.

 Before you cancel, try to find the cancellation policy if you are under contract.
 This is especially a good idea if you want to cancel cable tv to avoid hidden fees.

 Premium plans start at $3 a month, but you can choose your own price.
-You can upgrade plans in the Truebill app.
+You can upgrade plans in the Rocket Money app.
 This monthly membership can make it easier to save money with the following benefits: